This field is for validation purposes and should be left unchanged.

 Most of Sevi’s followers also converted, publicly adopting Islam in a show of loyalty to the empire.
 Secretly, however, many clung to their Sabbatean beliefs.
 This partial transition was not orchestrated collectively; rather, adherents and their families gradually learned to navigate a new, dual religious identity.
 This adaptation, a delicate balance between Islamic conformity and the covert practice of Jewish traditions, offered the Sabbateans a route to survival.

-These several thousand semi-converts to Islam came to be known as Dönme, meaning “convert” in Turkish, though they did not initially embrace this label.
+These semi-converts to Islam came to be known as Dönme, meaning “convert” in Turkish, though they did not initially embrace this label.
 Regional Muslim and non-Dönme Jewish communities used it mainly as a pejorative, hinting that they qualified as neither Muslim nor Jew.
 Even so, the Dönme settled mainly in Thessaloniki and soon emerged as an economic and social force.
 Many took on prominent roles in trade, politics, and culture, even acting as intermediaries between Muslims and Christians.

-Dönme tended to inter-marry, which helped them keep their secrets.
+Dönme, like other Jews, tended to inter-marry, which helped them keep their secrets.
 Yet their economic success and the prominent roles some played in trade and politics could lead to suspicion and scrutiny.
 Over time, Ottoman authorities became aware of the existence of Dönme, but there was little they could do to stop them, since they didn’t know who they were and couldn’t search the home of every Muslim family in Thessaloniki looking for Jewish icons.

 Everybody knew of the Dönme, but only a select few outside their community knew exactly who they were.
 Yet once Ottoman authorities discovered a few Dönme families, all formerly Jewish converts fell under suspicion.
 Amid the rampant nationalism of the late Ottoman Empire and early Turkish Republic, many officials and much of Turkish society imagined a massive wave of crypto-Jews plotting a social or economic coup.